chimericdream/cadence/CONTRIBUTING.md

 ## Submitting the Pull Request

 * Push your branch to your fork of the repository.
-* Submit a pull request from your issue or feature branch to the `master` branch on the `node-connected-life` repository.
+* Submit a pull request from your issue or feature branch to the `master` branch on the `cadence` repository.
 * Make sure your pull request builds successfully, including the ESLint script and the test suite.
 * If your code adds a new feature or fixes a bug in an existing feature, it should include the appropriate unit tests.
 * Be sure to tag any issues your pull request is taking care of / contributing to.